nic-gibson/mapping-tools/README.md

 **NOTE**: the mapping namespace is omitted from the examples below for brevity.

 The mapping file is deliberately simple.
 The primary simplification is to do with namespaces.
 A map document assumes that the input and output elements are in the same namespace.
 Only one namespace can be referenced per mapping document.
-Multiple mapping documents
+Multiple mapping documents should be used if multiple namespaces are to be transformed.

 ### `map` element ###